alonshrestha/stechalon.com/_posts/2020-11-28-how-to-create-your-own-csgo-counter-strike-global-offensive-dedicated-custom-server-ubuntu-centos.md

 Refresh your favorite list and check the Hostname.
 You will see the changes as mine as shown below.

 ![Downloading and Installing SteamCMD In Linux | sTechalon.com](/static/img/posts/how-to-create-your-own-csgo-counter-strike-global-offensive-dedicated-custom-server-ubuntu-centos/14.png)<br>
 You can customize your game with different variables.
-To know more about this visit  CS:GO advanced configuration article.
+To know more about this visit  [CS:GO advanced configuration](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Dedicated_Servers){:target='_blank'}{:rel='nofollow'} article.
 I am sure this article will help you a lot to create a custom game mode.

 ## Change Counter-Strike:Global Offensive (CS:GO) Tick Rate
 Tick rate collects the information of incoming player data and events which help to calculate the performance of the game and send data to players.
-This might be helpful for the player in better game mode.
+This might be helpful for the player in better game performance.
 You can get more knowledge about the tick rates [here](https://win.gg/news/4379/explaining-tick-rates-in-fps-games-difference-between-64-and-128-tick){:targer="_blank"}{:rel="nofollow"}.

 It is easy to change the tick rate of your game.
 Simply, add some command in the autoexec.cfg file.